 “It has made me more confident and sociable”

 “I remembered things about my uncle and close relatives that have died … it helped me release myself from pain”

 “I’ve got bounce-back-ability” “I am more confident and strong”

 “I’m thinking more positively and I can deal with the big things in life”

 “Home has felt tremendously different.
 I tell my mum things instead of bottling them up”

 [Bounce-back-ability describes how the process of therapy has released pressure].

 We have a leaflet that gives more information for parents/carers.

 Counselling sessions are by appointment only.
 Appointments are available 7 days a week and also in the evenings.
-Book an appointment via telephone.
+Sessions are delivered in person, by phone, and online.